 - Patients can view images online through healthcare portals

 - High SNR and Low Noise at lower dose

 - The wireless detector has long battery life

 - Durable because it’s made with break-resistant material

 - It’s 0.45,″ so it fits easily under patients

 It doesn’t make sense not to upgrade your rad room to digital, especially if you want to remain competitive.
-It’s time to talk to an expert at Atlantis Worldwide and find out how affordable refurbished and used medical imaging equipment is.
+It’s time to talk to an expert at Atlantis Worldwide and find out how affordable refurbished and used Medical Equipment Services is.
 Plus, you’ll get great warranties and protect your bottom line.
 We’ve been helping practices, clinics, urgent care centers, hospitals and other healthcare facilities with their medical imaging needs for more than 28 years.
 We’d love to help you.

 Some blogs you may have missed: